Gorgoroth's first demo, A Sorcery Written in Blood, is an absolutely savage

 the snow-covered ground and embracing emptiness...

-"Blood Stains the Circle" is a direct continuation of the previous song, as it flows
+"Blood Stains the Circle" is a direct continuation of the previous song, as it

-night, you will bleed until the last drop.
+On this night, you will bleed until the last drop.

 "The Rite of Infernal Invocation" is the longest song on the album.
-It is also the
+It is also

-spirits from "The Evil Dead".
+demonic spirits from "The Evil Dead".
 This goes on for a few minutes, leading into the final song.

 The album concludes with "The Devil Is Calling", which is consumed by an oldschool

-Black Metal feeling.
+black metal feeling.
 As it fades in, it is pure evil dripping like blood from a slashed throat.
 This embodies the spirit of

 Hellhammer and Bathory, while being pure genius from the mind of Infernus.
 This mid-paced song is another highlight of Under